simonprickett/local-aircraft-tracker/README.md

 * An instance of [dump1090](https://github.com/antirez/dump1090) (third party project also written by Salvatore Sanfillipo who created Redis) runs and uses a USB stick software defined radio ([I have this one](https://www.radarbox.com/flightstick1090)) to receive and decode messages from passing planes.
 The USB stick requires an aerial ([I have this one](https://www.ebay.co.uk/itm/284156504809?var=585644446714)).
 * The receiver component receives messages from dump1090 by listening on a port.
 It decodes these messages into JavaScript name/value pair objects and stores the data in a Redis Hash.
 Each passing flight is identified using the aircraft transponder's hex ID.
 * Once sufficient information about a given flight has been received (this may come in multiple separate messages), the receiver places the flight's callsign into a Redis List.
 This acts as a queue between the receiver and enricher components.
+The receiver stores the IDs of flights that were recently placed into the list as string values in Redis, setting a time to live on them.
+This stops the receiver from asking the enricher about the same flight more than once in a given time period.
 * TODO enricher info...

 ## Running it Yourself